-Table C-1 illustrates how we interpret and integrate biological indicators, water chemistry and physical-habitat information to guide the assessment of Aquatic Life Use.
-The last stage of the assessment process reviews the assessment conclusion.
-This review helps improve the accuracy of Aquatic Life Use assessments.
-In this review, we consider the available biological, water-chemistry, and habitat data while applying site-specific knowledge and other information about the environmental setting.
-This "other" information may include field notes and observations, knowledge of the stream's biological potential, the presence of potential sources of pollution, or watershed information.
-Based on this review, we may modify the preliminary attainment decision that is indicated in any previous cell in Table C-1.
-For example, apparently conflicting biological information may require case-specific interpretation, including investigation of possible error or ambiguity in an IBI score, especially when scores are near the threshold values in Table C-2.
-In some cases, when insufficient information exists to make a new assessment, the previous assessment status remains unchanged.
+The last stage of the assessment process involves a review of the preliminary assessment decision (Table C-1, cell 8), which helps improve the accuracy of Aquatic Life Use assessments.
+This review considers the available biological, water chemistry, and habitat data.
+Site specific knowledge and other information about the stream segment are also applied.
+Other information may include field notes and observations, knowledge of the stream's biological potential, the presence of potential sources of pollution, algal blooms, fish kills, or watershed information.
+Based on this review, the preliminary assessment decision derived in Table C-1 may be modified.
+For example, conflicting biological information may require case specific interpretation, such as investigation of possible error or ambiguity in an IBI score, notably when scores are near the threshold values in Table C-2.
+Once the final assessment decision is made, Assessment Units with no impairment are designated as "Fully Supporting", and Assessment Units with moderate or severe impairment are designated as "Not Supporting."
+When insufficient information exists to make a new assessment, the previous assessment status remains unchanged.

-If we determine that Aquatic Life Use is not attained ("Not Supporting"), we apply the cause guidelines of Table C-5.
-Generally, one exceedance of an applicable Illinois water-quality standard (related to protection of aquatic life) results in identifying the parameter as a potential cause of impairment.
-Additional guidelines used to determine potential causes of impairment include site-specific standards (35 Ill.
+If Aquatic Life Use is not attained (i.e., "Not Supporting"), the cause guidelines of Table C-5 are applied.
+Generally, one exceedance of an applicable Illinois water quality standard (related to protection of aquatic life) results in identifying the parameter as a potential cause of impairment.
+Additional guidelines used to determine potential causes of impairment include site specific standards (35 Ill.
 Adm.
 Code 303, Subpart C) or adjusted standards (https://pcb.illinois.gov/SLR/IPCBandIEPAEnvironmentalRegulationsTitle35).
+In some cases of impaired Aquatic Life Use, no cause of impairment is identified, and the potential cause is recorded as "Cause Unknown."